processone/docs.ejabberd.im/content/admin/guide/index.md

 :   Delete offline messages older than the given days.

+`incoming_s2s_number`

+:   Number of incoming s2s connections on the node

+`outgoing_s2s_number`

+:   Number of outgoing s2s connections on the node

 `register user host password`

 :   Register an account in that domain with the given password.